LidiaWebDev/Node.js-MySQL/README.md

 :star:The table had 10 different product listed.
 Mockaroo.com is used to create random data
 :star: Node application created called bamazonCustomer.js.
 Running this application  first displays all of the items available for   sale.
- - The app should then prompt users with two messages:
+:star:The app should then prompt users with two messages:

   *1.What is the item ID you will need to buy?*
   *2.How many areitems do you need?*